LuisGaravaso/disaster-response-pipeline/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the `app`'s directory to run your web app.
-    `python app/run.py`
+    `python run.py`

 3. Go to http://localhost:3001/